 Lightning Fill In The Blank

-Now it's time for our final game, Lightning Fill In The Blank.
-Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can.
-Each correct answer is worth two points.
-Bill, can you give us the scores?

-BILL KURTIS: Luke has two.
-Paula has three.
-And Alonzo has three.
+BILL KURTIS: Peter has two.
+Karen has two.
+And Hari has three.

-SAGAL: All right, Luke, you're in third place.
-You're up first.
-The clock will start when I begin your first question.
-Fill in the blank.
-On Wednesday, the White House announced its support for waiving the patent protection for blank.

 (SOUNDBITE OF BELL)